 Above is a reproduction of a rare wartime aircraft spotters recognition card.
 It shows the underside of the aircraft and you can see the "V" arrestor hook frame, the cradle to swing the 500 lb bomb away from the aircraft in a dive-bombing attack, the recess for the bomb itself and the extended "inverted gull" fillets which joined the trailing edge of the wing to fuselage.
 Every published plan I have ever seen of the Skua gets this aspect of the Skua's design wrong, representing it as a flat area instead.
 The Blackburn Roc did have this area redesigned as flat, also incorporating a ventral escape hatch for the gunner, but on the Skua it was a complicated profile where the curves of the round fuselage mated with the wing fillets.

-The Skua prototypes used the well tried Bristol Mercury engine (the Mk IX) but use of these engines in the huge Blenheim bomber programme meant that production Skuas had to use the new Bristol sleeve valve Perseus XII engine.
-Although the Perseus engine as used on the Skua was the first sleeve-valve engine to go into mass-production it had a good record of reliability due to the fact that it was only produced by the main Bristol factory with excellent quality control that rejected any malformed engine sleeves, but with a subsequent slow rate of production.
-However the Perseus offered no real advantage in power over the traditional poppet-valve Mercury engine of the same size and only had a relatively small production run before production was switched to the more powerful Taurus and Hercules engines.
-These later Bristol sleeve valve engines, particularly the Taurus, went through a stage of very bad reliability when first mass-produced.
+The Skua prototypes used the well-tried Bristol Mercury engine (the Mk IX) but the use of these engines in the huge Blenheim bomber programme meant that production Skuas had to use the new Bristol sleeve-valve Perseus XII engine.
+Although the Perseus engine as used on the Skua was the first sleeve-valve engine to go into mass-production it had a good record of reliability because it was only produced by the main Bristol factory with excellent quality control that rejected any malformed engine sleeves, but with a subsequent slow rate of production.
+However, the Perseus offered no real advantage in power over the traditional poppet-valve Mercury engine of the same size and only had a relatively small production run before production was switched to the more powerful Taurus and Hercules engines.
+These later Bristol sleeve-valve engines, particularly the Taurus, went through a stage of very bad reliability when first mass-produced.
 Problems cured in the supremely reliable later model Hercules and Centaurus.

 Above is a contemporary postcard of a painting of a Skua.
 The markings are probably authentic (the serial number is).

-One aspect of the Skua design that is often misrepresented is its two seat layout.
-In numerous books it is asserted that the second crewman was a navigator who's job it was to keep track of the aircraft's position over the open ocean.
-In fact the second crewman was usually a Telegraphist - Air Gunner (TAG) who was not trained in navigation at all.
+One aspect of the Skua design that is often misrepresented is its two-seat layout.
+In numerous books, it is asserted that the second crewman was a navigator whose job it was to keep track of the aircraft's position over the open ocean.
+In fact, the second crewman was usually a Telegraphist - Air Gunner (TAG) who was not trained in navigation at all.
 In fact on most missions the TAG would not even be in the pre-flight briefing and would have only the haziest idea of where they were flying to!
 (See the article "Oh Calamity!" for verification).
-It was actually the pilot who was responsible for navigation and who had the maps in his cockpit.
-Having said that the TAG was essential to the pilot finding his way back to the carrier; the Skua carried an ingenious device, the R1110 receiver that picked up radio signals from a Type 72 rotating beacon on the aircraft carrier.
+It was the pilot who was responsible for navigation and who had the maps in his cockpit.
+Having said that, the TAG was essential to the pilot finding his way back to the carrier; the Skua carried an ingenious device, the R1110 receiver that picked up radio signals from a Type 72 rotating beacon on the aircraft carrier.
 This allowed to TAG to work out the bearing of the carrier and thus the Skua could find its way home even if the carrier had to change position because of enemy action.
-The process was complicated, and could never have been done by the pilot, hence the need for a second crewman.** Having said that a navigator (called an Observer in the wartime FAA) could be carried on a Skua for the purposes of finding the way to a target - For example the raid on the Königsberg and the flight to find the SS Fanad Head were both led by Skuas with an Observer, rather than a TAG, on board.
+The process was complicated, and could never have been done by the pilot, hence the need for a second crewman.** A navigator (called an Observer in the wartime FAA) could be carried on a Skua to find the way to a target - For example the raid on the Königsberg and the flight to find the SS Fanad Head were both led by Skuas with an Observer, rather than a TAG, on board.

 One thing that should never be forgotten when considering the Skua is that it was custom-designed for operation from aircraft carriers.
 Its wings folded back to lie alongside the fuselage so that the aircraft could fit onto the lifts of even the oldest of the Royal Navy's carriers.
 The small floor-space required by the Skua meant more could be carried aboard.
-The Skua was also built to float on water if ditched, with water-tight compartments to give the necessary buoyancy, and there was a dingy in a compartment in the rear fuselage; released by pulling a cable (although it didn't always work - see "Oh Calamity!")
+The Skua was also built to float on water if ditched, with water-tight compartments to give the necessary buoyancy, and there was a dingy in a compartment in the rear fuselage; released by pulling a cable (although it didn't always work - read a description of using it in "Oh Calamity!")

 The Skua had a major disadvantage in that it been designed without any armour protection for the crew or self-sealing fuel tanks to cope with bullet and shrapnel holes.
 An armoured windscreen and some armour plate behind the pilot was provided for combat squadrons in late 1940, but the poor TAG in the rear seat had no such protection and faced being roasted alive by the blow-torch flames of a burning fuel tank blown back by the airflow.
 It is reported that before each combat mission the TAG had to sign for a small bag which contained corks of various sizes with which he was expected to plug any bullet holes in the fuel tank!***